kemdev/jobsuche-api-js/README.md

-# Arbeitsagentur Jobsuche API - JS
+# Arbeitsagentur Jobsuche API JS - TS

+jobsuche-api-js is a simple JavaScript/TypeScript library designed to interact with the Jobsuche API provided by Job Arbeitsagentur.
 This project provides a library for interacting with the job search API.

 ## Status
 **This library is currently in beta.**
 We are actively working on improving the library.
 Please report any issues you encounter.